-Astrologers have offered a number of complex and fascinating takes on this fractious man.
-Mine focuses on the feminine asteroids, which are particularly suggestive.
+Astrologers have offered a number of fascinating takes on this fractious man.
+Mine focuses on the feminine asteroids, which are particularly suggestive in his chart.

 With the Midheaven in Taurus, he is a builder—Taureans frequently gravitate toward the construction trades, real estate, architecture.
 Uranus at the top of the chart, closest to the Midheaven, and conjunct the Sun, however, points to his capriciousness and short attention span.
 He is inclined toward constant change, if not chaos.
 The Moon is conjunct the South Node in Sagittarius: this points to a globe trotter, certainly, but also suggests the overemotional “big baby” he is often caricatured as.

 With his Sun trine Jupiter and that Leo Mars on the Ascendant, he’ll feel driven to do big, aggressive things, and have the ego to go with it.
-With his Sun exactly sextile Sedna—using Alan Clay’s read on this recently discovered dwarf planet—he’ll be highly tenacious.
+With his Sun exactly sextile Sedna—using Henry Seltzer’s read on this recently discovered dwarf planet—he’ll be incredibly tenacious.
 And with Pluto and Mars in the 12th House—to work with astrologer Maurice Fernandez’s interpretation of the 12th house as where we interact with the public—he’ll care about action, aggression, and unadulterated power while in the public eye.

-In fact, there is no feminine cosmic body in his chart that isn’t in some way afflicted (a term I’m not really a fan of and don’t use lightly).
-A retrograde Ceres, which represents the principle of nurturing in the chart, in detached Aquarius and opposing Pluto, is in nearly exact semi-square to Vesta in sensitive Pisces (5-minute orb): his most sensitive motivations and needs (Vesta) are always at odds with finding support (Ceres-Pluto).
+In fact, there is no feminine cosmic body in his chart that isn’t in some way afflicted (a term I’m not really a fan of, and don’t use lightly).
+A retrograde Ceres, which represents the principle of nurturing in the chart, in detached Aquarius and opposing Pluto, is in nearly exact semi-square to Vesta in sensitive Pisces (5 minute orb): his most sensitive motivations and needs (Vesta) are always at odds with finding support (Ceres).
 What he loves will not love him back, and as a result he must destroy what he loves—or at minimum deprive it of care and nurturing.

 Insight in the asteroids

 Trump has Juno exactly conjunct Chiron (at a miniscule 6-minute orb), a conjunction flanked by Jupiter (at 3 degrees) and Neptune (at a wide but still active 9 degrees).
 With Juno-Chiron, the ability to understand fidelity may be forever wounded, resulting in a tendency to betray—notice how Trump is very quick to demand “loyalty” but repeatedly betrays fidelity in relationships himself, in the classic loyalty bind of the narcissist.
-He may think he’s being fair (Juno), but actually has no idea (Neptune) what fairness is.
+I’d suggest he thinks he’s being fair (Juno) but actually has no idea (Neptune) what fairness is.

 More ominously, with Jupiter close to Chiron, we may see a great ability to wound.
-The treatment of young children at the border is among the most horrific abuses of his administration; Ivana Trump’s charges of domestic abuse, recounted in a biography and her divorce papers, then later recanted, are also horrific (content warning regarding graphic description of assault and rape at that link).
+The treatment of young children at the border is among the most horrific abuses of his administration; Ivana Trump’s charges of domestic abuse, recounted in a biography and her divorce papers but later recanted, are also horrific (content warning regarding graphic description of assault and rape at the link).
 With Neptune in wide conjunction to this Juno-Chiron, again, he is unable to see (Neptune) the havoc he wreaks.

 Black Moon Lilith can take the cruelty up a notch further, and, sadly, may even find that enjoyable.
 “Trump was famous for his skill at squeezing every last bit out of his transactions,” Vanity Fair reported in 1990.
 He has been repeatedly accused of refusing to pay those who work for him.
 “Trump won’t do a deal unless there’s something extra—a kind of moral larceny—in it,” the magazine quoted “a rival” as saying.